 The PACO program taps into nationally-recognized emergency training programs like Finding Common Ground, connects with instructors and coaches experienced in disaster planning and response, and brings together a wide variety of collecting institutions and agencies so that together we can build the capacity of Alaska's cultural organizations to be prepared for and respond to emergencies.

-Participants must enroll in one of the following online courses (all dates subject to change):
+Participants must enroll in one of the following online courses:

 Participants will also attend one of the following workshops (all dates subject to change):

-*Participants are encouraged to enroll in the workshop that is closest to their home community to forge regional relationships around disaster response.
+*Participants are encouraged to enroll in the workshop that is closest to their home community regardless of their cohort selection.

 To take part in the PACO program participants must: